varunbln/CustomArmor/README.md

 Saw that server that gave you cool effects if you wore the entirety of a specific armor set?
 Now you can create custom armor sets with several abilities too!
 With a wide range of abilities that you can give armor sets and loads more coming, your server can take PvP to the next level!
 Players will receive all the abilities listed for the Armor
 Set when they wear ALL FOUR pieces: Helmet, Chestplate, Leggings and Boots of the Armor Set.

+Players can be given Custom Armor Sets with the command /customarmor
 ## Features:
 * Create an infinite number of Custom Armor Sets.
 * Over 15 different abilities you can grant to different Armor Sets.